netobserv/netobserv.github.io/content/posts/2025-01-15-perf-improvements.md

 The other track that we are exploring is doing packet finger-printing (with a [PoC here](https://github.com/jotak/netobserv-agent/blob/poc-tracing/bpf/dedup.h#L113)) to identify packets uniquely so we can detect whether they were already seen or not, and which flow they belong to.
 Early tests look somewhat good, but there are always risks of false-positives and false-negatives, which would generate inaccurate data, such as dismissing legitimate flows because we would wrongly think they are duplicate.
 Because of its potential unsoundness, we would be reluctant to make it part of the core NetObserv product, but it could be proposed as an experimental feature, at least until it proves being robust.

 What would really help us is if there was a writable [SKB](https://docs.kernel.org/networking/skbuff.html) region for custom metadata, similar to [what exists for XDP](https://docs.kernel.org/networking/xdp-rx-metadata.html), allowing us to store our flow keys.
-It would be a more efficient solution, and more robust.
+It would be a more efficient and robust solution.
 Hopefully, [it might come at some point](https://lpc.events/event/18/contributions/1935/), and we're looking forward to it.

 ## Hope you'll like it